Activity

 Once they are done experimenting, review the different ways of making the key machine elements (pivot; blades to catch the wind)

-During discussion, refer to uses of wind machines:
+During discussion, refer to uses of machines that turn in the wind:

 Anemometers measure wind speed - cups that spin around a shaft.
 Using magnets, the number of turns is translated into wind speed.
 (Show real anemometer if possible.)